Selby's annual orchid show returns in October

 Several exhibition-themed events and programs will accompany the show, which runs through Thanksgiving weekend.
 Highlights include:

-After Hours Festivities: Nov.
-6, 6-9 p.m. — Orchid Evening: Experience the Orchid Show with an exclusive, after-hours lighted viewing of the latest orchid displays at Selby Gardens.
-Live entertainment by the Sarasota Cuban Ballet School, light bites, wine and craft beer tastings. $60 Selby Gardens Members; $65 Guests.
+Orchid Evening: Experience the Orchid Show with an exclusive, after-hours lighted viewing of the latest orchid displays at Selby Gardens.
+Live entertainment by the Sarasota Cuban Ballet School, light bites, wine and craft beer tastings. $60 Selby Gardens members; $65 guests.

 Orchids have been a favorite subject in East Asian literati-style ink painting for hundreds of years.
 As one of the “Four Gentlemen,” they are among the first subjects budding artists were expected to master.
 Orchids provide a technical foundation to this art form and symbolized virtues upheld by the educated elite and conveyed political messages.
 The talk will discuss the methods of painting orchids and the changing significance they held at different times and places, with particular reference to a set of teaching materials published during wartime Japan on view in the exhibition.